Counseling Education

 About Cambridge, MA Category Listings

 Mesquite is a city in the U.S. state of Texas, located in Dallas County with portions extending into Kaufman County.
-In 2020, its population was 150,108 making it the 21st-most populous city in Texas.
+The population was 150,108 at the 2020 census, and making it the 22nd-most populous city in Texas.
 Mesquite is positioned at the crossroads of four major highways (Interstates 30, 635, 20, and U.S. Route 80), making locations such as downtown Dallas, Lake Ray Hubbard, Dallas Love Field, and DFW International Airport accessible.

 According to legislative action, the city is the "Rodeo Capital of Texas".
 In 2016, Mesquite received a Playful City USA designation for the fourth year in a row.
 The city has been named a Tree City USA by the National Arbor Day Foundation for over 25 years.
 The city of Mesquite holds the 10th-longest reign in all of Texas.